Cody-Derbyshire/helpdesk-ticketing-system/readme.md

 - View and list all created tickets in the main window.
 - Click on a ticket in the list to view its details.
 - Display ticket statistics to track the number of created, resolved, and open tickets.
-- Use the "Exit" button to close the application.

 ### Enjoy!

 Created by Cody Derbyshire - October 2023